prisonerjohn/ofxAzureKinect/README.md

 ## Examples

+Use the OF Project Generator to create the example project files.
+If everything is installed correctly, it should properly locate all required include and library files.

 * `example-streams` demonstrates how to get depth, color, infrared textures from the device.
 * `example-pointCloud` demonstrates how to draw the basic point cloud VBO from the device.
 * `example-shader` demonstrates how to reconstruct a point cloud using LUTs in a shader.